supalarry/corewar42/README.md

 # corewar42

 Corewar is an algorythmic project at Codam (42).
 The purpose of this project is to recode the programming game “Core War”.

 Corewar is a game where players fight within a virtual space to stay live the longest.
 Players can overwrite virtual space and can duplicate processes with which to execute commands.
+Below is an image of our project:

 ![alt text](https://imgur.com/BSXVUlI.png)